 When thinking about food in Switzerland, many people think of fondue and chocolate.
 And well, what can we say – you can definitely find these delicacies in Geneva as well!
 Cheese fondue in Geneva is usually served with morrels or mushrooms.
 As for chocolate, one of the biggest and most popular chocolatier companies of Switzerland, Favarger, is actually located very close to Geneva and has stores in the city, so we encourage you to give them a visit and check for yourself if the hype holds up!

-If you’re hoping to try a truly Genevese specialty, however, go for Longeole.
-It’s a pork sausage seasoned with fennel seeds, pickling salt and white pepper, usually served with potatoes.
+Try something unique and authentically Geneva with Longeole!
+This pork sausage is flavourful, seasoned with fennel seeds, pickling salt and white pepper.
+Enjoy it alongside the classic pairing of potatoes for an unforgettable experience.
 Vegetarians might opt for another local delicacy called cardon genevoise.
-Cardon is a thistle-like plant that grows in the area and tastes similar to artichokes.
-It is usually served as a gratin with béchamel sauce.
+Cardon is an interesting plant that thrives in the region, boasting a taste similar to artichokes.
+Enjoy its unique flavour by preparing it as a delicious gratin with béchamel sauce.

 Cost of Living